Latest Rating May Not Be Current

 Data on Company Website1

 Pure Harmony Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Pure Harmony product line includes 4 dry dog foods.
+The Pure Harmony product line includes the 4 dry dog foods listed below.

 - Pure Harmony Chicken, Barley and Pea [A]